damoclesgil/damoclesgil.com.br/src/content/blog/books-readed.md

 Dead comments or code should be deleted.
 Any unused piece of code or comments should be deleted.
 The best place to find them is in the version control systems.

-Incorrect behaviour at boundaries.
+Incorrect behavior at boundaries.
 Boundaries should always be unit tested.
-No behaviour should be assumed.
+No behavior should be assumed.

 ### Positive conditionals